-- Identify the heritage assets in your area and use the Heritage Crime Risk: quick risk assessment tool to assess risk and identify appropriate prevention measures
+- Identify the heritage assets in your area and use the Heritage Crime Risk Assessment guide to assess risk and identify appropriate prevention measures

 - Make contact with your local police service.
 They may already have a liaison officer with responsibility for heritage crime in your local area